Scale-free behavior of weight distributions of connectomes: Results

 The formation of synapses in the brain is thought to have begun with mostly undirected "exploratory" extension, which is followed by selective consolidation and contact dissolution in an early developmental model.
 The first process might be termed \textit{random}, whereas the second process transmits \textit{specificity} since it is primarily driven by neural activity or biochemical interactions between participating cells~\cite{JontesNEURON2000}.
 As the brain connections were first thought to be random and later shaped by learning and plasticity~\cite{BraitenbergCORTEX2013, BeurlePHILO1956}, this may explain the observed lognormal behaviors that hint at the underlying random multiplicative processes that have occurred in the system.

 It may appear difficult for spatially embedded networks to exhibit scale-free behavior because of the inherent limitations imposed by basic spatial and metabolic constraints~\cite{SpornsNETB2016} on the density and number of connections that may be maintained at any given node.
-An exponential and exponentially truncated power-law was seen in different spatial networks, including transportation networks~\cite{AmaralPNAS2000, GuimeraPNAS2005}, which we have also observed as in the case of the human connectomes, KKI-113, KKI-18, and H01 (1mm$^3$) as shown in Figure~\ref{fig:local}(a)-(i).
-However, for even more constrained brain networks such as the case of the mouse and fly, we may not observe distributions of connections that are near to scale-free.
+An exponential and exponentially truncated power-law was seen in different spatial networks, including transportation networks~\cite{AmaralPNAS2000, GuimeraPNAS2005}, which we have also observed as in the case of the human connectomes, KKI-113, KKI-18, and H01 (1mm$^3$) as shown in Figure~\ref{fig:local}(a)-(i). \mage{For even more constrained networks such as the case of the mouse \mage{retina} and fruit fly (hemi, larva, adult), Figure~\ref{fig:local}(j)-(r) show that their node strength ($s_{in}$, $s_{out}$, $s_{total}$) distributions follow the lognormal distribution, characterized by a unimodal heavy-tailed behavior described by the parameters $\mu$ and $\sigma$ (the mean and standard deviation of the natural logarithm of the strengths), representing a characteristic value and variations in node strengths.
+For these datasets, the proximity in value of the parameters} may hint at the degree of symmetry or reciprocity of the connections at the local scale.
+This so-called reciprocity of pathways and connectivity has also been observed in the macaque visual cortex~\cite{FellemanCERCOR1991} and mammalian cortex~\cite{SongPLOS2005}.
+This is also shown in case of the Full-fly, see~\cite{Dorkenwald2023.06.27.546656}.
+This may be a manifestation of specificity in the form of link consolidation~\cite{JontesNEURON2000}.
+Expectantly, the values of such parameters for the total (in + out) strength distributions will be slightly larger.